nitinshekhar/ParticipantService/README.md

 This module provide the service to look up the Participant and return his notification preference

 # EndPoint
-https://localhost:8080/kafka/publish = To Publish the notification
+https://localhost:8080/participant = To Publish the participant preference

 # MicroServices
 ParticipantService - Provides participant communication preference